apple/coremltools/coremltools/converters/mil/mil/passes/graph_pass.md

 ct.convert(model, pass_pipeline=pipeline)
 ```

-### Set Pass Option
+## Set Pass Option

 You can set options specific to a certain pass.
 Each pass option is an attribute of the corresponding pass class.
-In the following example, you can see how `skip_const_by_size` is supported in `const_elimination`.
-You can also add options to existing passes or your custom passes.

-The following example shows how to avoid folding too-large `const` ops that would lead to a large model:
+The following example shows how to avoid folding too-large `const` ops that would lead to a large model, and in the example you can see how `skip_const_by_size` is supported in `const_elimination`:

 ```python
 pipeline = ct.PassPipeline()
 pipeline.set_options("common::const_elimination", {"skip_const_by_size": "1e6"})
 ct.convert(model, pass_pipeline=pipeline)
 ```

+You can also add options to existing passes or to your custom passes.

 Another example is to skip ops during an fp16 quantization pass: